rubysmac/AI4ALL-Ignite-SU25/README.md

 ## Key Results <!--- do not change this line -->

-Enumerate the main results of this project in a list and describe them.

-*EXAMPLE:*
 1. Created a labeled dataset with structured features (e.g., GPA, Sleep_Hours) and emotion vectors extracted from self-reported reflections.

 2. Engineered and evaluated multiple supervised learning models (e.g., Random Forest, XGBoost, Logistic Regression) for multi-class classification (Healthy, At risk, Struggling).